-"Don’t put all your eggs in one basket," the saying goes.
-The same, it turns out, applies to investing - although it’s a bit more complicated than that.
-Nobel Laureate Harry M. Markowitz came up with a pioneering new way to look at investment called 'Portfolio Theory'.
-It says investing can be less risky by choosing investments with different levels of risk - and assessing how they work together as a set.
+“Don’t put all your eggs in one basket,” the saying goes.
+The same, it turns out, applies to investing – although it’s a bit more complicated than that.
+Aged 24, Nobel Laureate Harry M. Markowitz wrote a paper on 'portfolio selection', which paved the way for his new approach to looking at investment, called ‘Portfolio Theory’, for which he was awarded the prize in Economic Sciences.
+It says investing can be less risky by choosing investments with different levels of risk – and assessing how they work together as a set.
+Markowitz explained:

 Why is it so hard to beat the stock market?

 Nobel Laureate Paul A. Samuelson ultimately knew that the best economists – and the best models – couldn’t rely on mathematics alone.
 So he used a rigorous scientific approach, which took human and political factors into account too.
 This produced his ‘Efficient Markets Hypothesis’, which can be neatly summed up to mean ‘it’s very hard to beat the stock market’.